-“Anna Dumitriu and Alex May: Recent Works,” a multimedia exhibit exploring the nexus of art, science and technology through the transcendent work of these two internationally acclaimed artists, is set for March 5 – 8 at the Wright Gallery on Texas A&M University’s College Station, Texas campus.
+“Anna Dumitriu and Alex May: Recent Works,” a multimedia exhibit exploring the nexus of art, science and technology through the transcendent work of these two internationally acclaimed artists, was held March 5 – 8 at the Wright Gallery on Texas A&M University’s College Station, Texas campus.

-A 4 – 6 p.m. public reception for Dumitriu and May will highlight the March 5 opening at the gallery, which is located on the second floor of the Langford Architecture Center’s building A. Additionally, while on campus for the four-day exhibit, both artists will lead a series of lectures, discussions and interactive workshops on topics like microbial art, video mapping and the collaborative process.
+A public reception for Dumitriu and May highlighted the March 5 opening at the gallery, which is located on the second floor of the Langford Architecture Center’s building A. Additionally, while on campus for the four-day exhibit, both artists lead a series of lectures, discussions and interactive workshops on topics like microbial art, video mapping and the collaborative process.

 Dumitriu uses microbiologists’ tools and techniques to combine bacteria with traditional artistic media, including sculpture, installation and craft, to create intricate pieces that explore our relationship to infectious diseases, biology and robotics.
 Her art reveals strange histories and emerging futures.

 May’s video art, humanoid robots, full-scale installations and generative works transcend the boundaries between virtual and physical domains.

 “These artists remind us that we are inherently collaborative organisms because we host other living entities and cannot live without them,” said Carol LaFayette, the exhibit’s curator and the Texas A&M Harold Adams Interdisciplinary Professor for Visualization.
 “Through their work, they heighten our visual and tactile experiences of a mysterious story we tell ourselves, one that changes with new knowledge.”

 Dumitriu explores the impact of infectious diseases and antibiotics on people’s lives in her work, “Ex Voto,” which includes hand-made votives made by individuals sharing personal stories about how antibiotics and infectious diseases affected their lives.